MQ-software-carpentry/intro-active-data-management/_episodes/05-collaboration.md

 # Getting and sending (sensitive) data

- [BRIAN: This is where we ask people to use FileSender with a sensitive data hat on, isn't it?]
+Using FileSender with a sensitive data hat on.

 > ## Challenge - As a breakout room, securely send files around
 >
 > Share a dataset from a group drive in Cloudstor via Cloudstor token (link), inviting someone to the document and via FileSender